 On the sandy bottom of this tranquil bay, 30' below the surface of the water, rests this 6' magical clam.
-The clam can speak telepathically to any creature standing on the shore or on in a boat on the water.
+The clam can speak telepathically to any creature standing on the shore or on in a boat on the bay.
 It speaks in a gurgling voice.
-It will ask any who approach the following riddle: "A young man desires to possess me, but once he has me, he no longer wants me.
+It will ask any who approach the following riddle:

+"A young man desires to possess me, but once he has me, he no longer wants me.
 Blade in hand, he attacks me and does his best to remove me.
 Yet he knows that it is all in vain.
 What am I?"

-The first character to answer, "A beard," will be granted the effects of the 5th level wizard spell replication, as if a spell check of 34 was rolled.
-The time and monetary requirements are waived.
+The first character to answer, "A beard," will be granted a tremendous boon.
+He may disregard one harmful effect, of any kind, from any source, short of divine power.

 If the characters prompt the clam for its story, he will surely tell his sad tale of love, but will leave out the part about his being a ruthless pirate.
-He offers to lead the characters to a great buried treasure if they were to slay the wizard Delezarius, for that alone will break his curse.

-Cursed Clam, giant: Init +2; Atk kelp strand +4 melee (1d4/2d4/3d4/etc.); AC 15; HD 4d8; MV 0'; Act 6d20; SV Fort +8, Ref -4, Will +10; AL C.
+Cursed Clam, giant: HD 4; HP 23; AC 2[17]; Atk kelp strand (1d4/2d4/3d4/etc.); Move Nil; Save 10; AL C; CL/XP 6/400.

 The clam itself is fairly helpless.
 It relies on a hard shell and hardiness due to size.
 The clam does magically control six long, tough kelp strands that grow near it.
 It can strike with these strands up to 30' away.
 If the strands hit they constrict and begin to strangle the opponent.
-On the first round they do 1d4 point of damage.
-On the second, 2d4; third, 3d4; etc. An opponent can make a Strength check DC 14 to break free, or deal 15 points of damage with a slashing weapon.
+On the first round they do 1d4 points of damage.
+On the second, 2d4; third, 3d4; etc. An opponent can make a Strength check to break free, or deal 15 points of damage with a slashing weapon.

 If the clam is killed or otherwise subdued, its shell can be pried open to reveal a huge black pearl worth 600 gp.
 The pearl is actually a magical representation of Burgaron's black heart.

 Once per day, there is a 25% chance that the alignment of the person carrying it will shift closer to chaotic.
 If already chaotic, there is no additional effect.